We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Positive reviews for the Mirror often mention the way it fits in aesthetically.
 Users also appreciate the wide range of classes.

-On Mirror’s website, the Mirror has 4.95 out of 5 stars.
+On Mirror’s website, the Mirror has 4.95 out of 5 stars at the time of publication.
 Reviewers love the convenience of being able to work out at home at any time.
 Plus, they frequently mention how easy it is to use and that the classes are enjoyable.

 The Mirror is a great option for people with limited space who are looking to squeeze in more physical activity at home.